Edstine/MoonSpammer/README.md

 ## How to setup/lunch Moon Spammer?

 - run setup.bat
-- enter your proxy in proxies.txt
+- enter your proxies in proxies.txt
 - then run moonspammer.py
 - enjoy <3